LocalConnect-Dev/LocalConnect-Doc/README.md

 This needs **no** parameters.

 #### ii.
 Response
-This returns an array of all permission types with `200 OK` status.
+This returns an array of `PermissionType` objects.

 ### c.
 POST /types/create
 This creates or edits a permission type.